 Passenger Laws in Florida

 In Florida, there are two basic laws regarding passengers on motorcycles куртка зимняя тактическая.
 First, there has to be a seat for the passenger or the seat must be meant for two.
-Secondly, there must be footrests for the passenger.
+Secondly, there must be footrests for the passengers.

 Contact an Experienced Motorcycle Lawyer at Jones Law Group